How a 7/6 ARM works

 Cons

-- Unpredictable rate fluctuations after fixed term
+- Unpredictable rate fluctuations after the fixed term

 - Penalties for refinancing too early